AminSavari/decoder_stuff/chipyard_setup/README.md

 Now chipyard is ready to simulate your design.

-Prepare the your RTL and put your verilog code in in `generators/rocket-chip/src/main/resources/vsrc/`.
+Prepare your RTL and put your verilog code in `generators/rocket-chip/src/main/resources/vsrc/`.

-USE your "top" module and instanciated it in `RoccBlackBox.v`
+Use your "top" module and instanciate it in `RoccBlackBox.v`

 Connect the ports as necessary.

 Next, some scala config files need to be changed.
-The Config files that has to changed are as follows:
+The Config files that has to see or change are as follows:

 1. in `./generators/rocket-chip/src/main/scala/tile/LazyRoCC.scala` you can see the implementation of the BlackBoxExample